Plantar Fascitis

 Shoe Profile

-The long axis of the shoe should provide maximum torsional control to reduce medial foot rotation (pronation).
-Foot rotation stretches the plantar fascia, causing soreness and tenderness on the medial plantar surface of the heel.
-Shoes with toe spring may reduce stretching of the plantar fascia during the push off phase of the gait cycle.
+The shoe midsole should provide maximum torsional stability to reduce medial foot rotation (pronation).
+Pronation stretches the plantar fascia, resulting in soreness and tenderness on the medial plantar (bottom) of the heel.
+A midsole with a high to medium heel-to-toe ratio may add further benefits by reducing tension on the calf and plantar fascia.

 Orthotics